jlivingood/IETF-L4S-Deployment/Week3-PartB.md

    * Reboot your PC and continue to Step 3.
 1. **Method 2**: Manual Installation
    * Click the Window Start Menu and type: cmd
-   * In the popup window, click "Run as administrator".
+   * In the search popup window, click "Run as administrator".
    * In the Command Prompt window that opened, cut and paste the following line followed by Enter.
 It may take a few minutes to finish running:
    ```
    FOR %F IN ("%SystemRoot%\servicing\Packages\Microsoft-Windows-GroupPolicy-ClientTools-Package~*.mum") DO (DISM /Online /NoRestart /Add-Package:"%F")